 Know what equipment you will need

-You should therefore ensure that you are well prepared with all necessary equipment.
+You should, therefore, ensure that you are well prepared with all the necessary equipment.
 In addition to your stethoscope and sphygmomanometer, you may like to take a tympanic thermometer, blood glucose meter, PFR meter and a pulse oximeter.

 Keep good records